top of page

 The brand maintained a strong and direct relationship with the farmers who provided the ingredients and it created Conservation Grade Farming.
 The initiative, now called Fair To Nature, helps return wildlife to British farms by paying a premium for grain if farmers dedicate 10% of their land to feeding and sheltering birds, bees, small mammals and insects.

-It is the only agri-environment scheme to provide these payments and to work with government agri-environment subsidies to boost the financial benefit of biodiversity to the farmer.
+It is the only agri-environment scheme to provide these payments and to work with

 The 4-year pilot revealed a 41% rise in birds plus increases in butterflies, bumblebees and a 30% rise in small mammals.
 Conservation Grade is recognised by Natural England and the Royal Society for the Protection of Birds